 Pyrenees Tour de France week

 We take trips to the Pyrenees on a regular basis.
-Dates for 2018 will be Saturday 21 July - Saturday 28 July (Tour de France week) and Saturday 14 July - Saturday 21 July.
+Confirmed dates for 2018 will be Saturday 21 July - Saturday 28 July (Tour de France week).
 We can arrange trips for any other dates if these do not suit your needs - please enquire.

 These trips are designed for all you "Col Baggers".
 We will be based in the lovely town of Bagneres de Luchon, which is a cycling mecca in the Pyrénées as will be explained below.